mwanagenzi/contacts_manager_backend/README.md

 - Run `php artisan serve` to start the server application.
 - Install ngrok client on local device to expose local server URL over the internet.
 - Run `ngrok http <local_port>` where "local_port" is the port on the local server address.
-- Use the URL in Flutter Application or API client application such as Postman.
+- Use the generated url in the corresponding Flutter Application or API client application such as Postman.